 We returned to square one and completely revamped our communication strategy as well our schedule.
-As a result the project ultimately turned out to be a huge success!
+As a result, the project ultimately turned out to be a huge success!

-So remember: Monkeys may sometimes fall from trees too, but they just as swiftly climb their way back to the top!
+So, remember: Monkeys may sometimes fall from trees too, but they just as swiftly climb their way back to the top!

-If you would like to learn more about Japanese project planning, different notions of time usage in Japanese business culture, or the best pitch for a Japanese audience, why not attend a JCO online session that we run in many times zones and in many languages.
+If you would like to learn more about Japanese project planning, different notions of time usage in Japanese business culture, or the best pitch for a Japanese audience, why not attend a JCO online session that we run in many time zones and in many languages.